-Slips Safety Talk
+Slip Hazards Safety Talk

-Causes of Slips
+Causes of Slips in the Workplace

-While slips do not cause as serious injuries or the number of fatalities falls do, they are responsible for a large number of costly injuries every year.
-Addressing the hazards that cause slip incidents should be a focus in the workplace.
+Recognizing and addressing the hazards that cause slip incidents should be a focus in the workplace.
 Slips happen when there is too little friction or traction between the footwear and the walking surface.

-Common causes of slips are:
+Common causes and contributing factors of slips are:

-- wet or oily surfaces
+- Wet or oily surfaces

-- poor weather conditions
+- Poor weather conditions

-- loose, unanchored rugs or mats
+- Loose, unanchored rugs or mats

 Slip incidents are hard to avoid if there are slippery conditions or other hazards present that cause slips.
 The key is to eliminate these hazards so individuals are not exposed to them in the first place.
-If there are no conditions where there is too little friction or traction between an individual’s footwear and the walking surface then there is no slip.
+If there are no conditions where there is too little friction or traction between an individual’s footwear and the walking surface, then there is no slip.

 -What are some hazards that can cause slip incidents in our workplace?